10 min read

 The more often you hear the same sound, the easier it becomes to tune out.
 A heavy sleeper can habituate to a tone, especially if the alarm has become part of a daily snooze routine.

-Try changing the sound, using a tone that rises gradually, and keeping only one main alarm plus one emergency backup.
-Ten alarms can train your brain that the first one does not matter.
+Try changing the sound, using a tone that rises gradually rather than jolting, and keeping only one main alarm plus one emergency backup.
+Ten alarms train your brain that the first nine do not matter.
+See best alarm sounds for heavy sleepers for what to pick.

 Your iPhone settings may be part of it